MarkEWaite/documentation-1/content/CORE/GettingStarted/Install.md

 The value produced by running the command must match the value shown in the `sha256.txt` file.
 Different checksum values indicate a corrupted installer file that should not be used.

+## Installing TrueNAS

+With the installer added to a device, you can now install TrueNAS onto the desired system.
+Insert the install media and reboot or boot the system.
+At the motherboard splash screen, use the hotkey defined by your motherboard manufacturer to boot into the motherboard UEFI/BIOS.

+Choose to boot in UEFI mode or legacy CSM/BIOS mode.
+When installing TrueNAS, make the matching choice for the installation.
+For Intel chipsets manufactured in 2020 or later, UEFI is likely the only option.

+If your system supports SecureBoot, you will need to either disable it or set it to "Other OS" to be able to boot the install media.

+Select the install device as the boot drive, exit, and reboot the system.
+If the USB stick is not shown as a boot option, try a different USB slot.
+Which slots are available for boot differs by hardware.

+After the system has booted into the installer, follow these steps.

+{{< imgproc InstallerConsoleSetup Fit "1920x1080" >}}
+Select <i>Install/Upgrade</i>.
+{{< /imgproc >}}

+{{< imgproc InstallerDestinationMedia Fit "1920x1080" >}}
+Select the desired install drive.
+{{< /imgproc >}}

+{{< imgproc InstallerEraseDisk Fit "1920x1080" >}}
+Select <i>Yes</i>
+{{< /imgproc >}}

+{{< imgproc InstallerUpgradeChoice Fit "1920x1080" >}}
+Select <i>Fresh Install</i> to do a clean install of the downloaded version of TrueNAS.
+<b>This will erase the contents of the selected drive</b>!
+{{< /imgproc >}}

+{{< imgproc InstallerSwapPartition Fit "1920x1080" >}}
+When the operating system device has enough additional space, you can choose to allocate some space for a swap partition to improve performance.
+{{< /imgproc >}}

+{{< imgproc InstallerRootPassword Fit "1920x1080" >}}
+Enter a password for the <code>root</code> user to log in to the web interface.
+{{< /imgproc >}}

+After following the steps to install, reboot the system and remove the install media.

+Congratulations!
+TrueNAS is now installed.

+The next steps are to either wait for the system to boot and [access the web interface](/hub/initial-setup/FirstTimeLogin/webuilogin/) or boot the system and configure the [console setup menu](/hub/initial-setup/FirstTimeLogin/cli-menu/).

+## Installation Troubleshooting

+If the system does not boot into TrueNAS, there are several things that can be checked to resolve the situation:

+* Check the system BIOS and see if there is an option to change the USB emulation from CD/DVD/floppy to hard drive.
+If it still will not boot, check to see if the card/drive is UDMA compliant.
+* If the system BIOS does not support EFI with BIOS emulation, see if it has an option to boot using legacy BIOS mode.
+* If the system starts to boot but hangs with this repeated error message: `run_interrupt_driven_hooks: still waiting after 60 seconds for xpt_config`, go into the system BIOS and look for an onboard device configuration for a `1394 Controller`.
+If present, disable that device and try booting again.
+* If the burned image fails to boot and the image was burned using a Windows system, wipe the USB stick before trying a second burn using a utility such as [Active@ KillDisk](https://www.killdisk.com/eraser.html).
+Otherwise, the second burn attempt will fail as Windows does not understand the partition which was written from the image file.
+Be very careful to specify the correct USB stick when using a wipe utility!